 Clean-Up Guide for Flooded Homes

 The National Center for Healthy Housing has published Creating a Healthy Home: A Field Guide for Clean-Up of Flooded Homes, for contractors and do-it-yourselfers.

-HB 3370 passed overwhelmingly and has been placed on the Senate calendar.
-The bill makes significant changes to provisions of the Biggert-Waters Reform Act of 2012.
+President Obama signed HB 3370 into law on March 21, following passage by over 70% in both chambers earlier in the month.
+The bill (Grimm-Waters 2014) makes significant changes to provisions of the Biggert-Waters Reform Act of 2012.

 Current Swine Flu Outbreak Creates Interest and Concern.

 There have been a number of recently confirmed human cases of Swine Flu in Mexico and in the United States.
 This is a public health issue, You may be interested in following the situation, or you may be approached for more details.

 Which of these severe weather events has the highest number of annual weather-related fatalities: Flood, Lightning, Tornado, Heat, Cold, Wind?

 DHS Releases National Preparedness Guidelines